 Spidey ends up winning the battle by forfeit when the Norman Osborn personality reasserts itself.
 We end with Pete visiting Aunt May in the hospital, wishing his dream could be made reality.
 “But … as long as Spider-Man exists … Can Peter Parker make his dream come true?
 Only time will tell!”

 Again, note that in the symbolic panel that ends the story, the Pete & Gwen figures were swiped from the cover of ASM #87:

 …While the Spidey figure was swiped from the cover of Captain America and the Falcon #137 (wherein Spidey guest starred):

-I managed to find and view many more issues of the original, ten-year run of El Sorprendente Hombre Araña online.
-The bulk of the early issues are straight reprints translated into Spanish, with only the last few years featuring “new” stories.
+I managed to find and view many more issues of the original El Sorprendente Hombre Araña series online.
+The bulk of the early issues are straight reprints translated into Spanish, with the “new” stories only coming out within the last year and a half (or so) of La Prensa’s run.
 I put “new” in quotes because while the stories are kinda, sorta new (as well as often being rather weird by North American comic sensibilities), most of the art is just swipes.
-Nearly every cover is also put together with repurposed swipes—see for yourself.
+Nearly every cover is also put together with (at least some) repurposed swipes—see for yourself.

 La Prensa was also doing a Spidey newspaper strip.
 Here’s one example:

-…Again, mostly swiped art.
+…Again, mostly swiped art from Ditko.
 Honestly people, I did this all the time between the ages of six and nine, usually with tracing or carbon paper.
 Anyone wanna pay big bucks to see these “original” comics of mine?
 They’re pretty close to the same level of creativity as these issues of Sorprendente.
-Get in touch via firstname.lastname@example.org and I’ll be happy to provide my PayPal info.
+Get in touch via email@example.com and I’ll be happy to provide my PayPal info.